A Wee Review of 2016…

-A Wee Review of 2016 in Film, TV, Books and more this New Year’s Eve.
+My look at the year in Film, TV, Books and more this New Year’s Eve.

-The most ridiculous superheroes must be that bromance between Batman vs Superman, where they bonded over their mother’s first name after beating the crap out each other.
+The most ridiculous superheroes must be that bromance between Batman vs Superman, where they bonded over their mother’s first name after beating the crap out of each other.
 Which doesn’t work in real life as many a mother will justify.
-We’ve had Amy Adams (again) and Jeremy Renner (again) meeting Aliens in a wonderful sci-fi role in Arrival where DC gal met Marvel Boy.
+We’ve had Amy Adams (again) and Jeremy Renner (again) meeting aliens in a wonderful sci-fi role in Arrival where DC gal met Marvel Boy.

 Wolverine Hugh Jackman.
 The telly’s been great with addictive series such as Outlander as the Tartan Totty returned with his Sassenach and The Crown, leading to more tears at times for some of us.
 And a lovely wee interview with the man from Outlander, Scott Kyle who was generous enough to give this wee blog a wee bit of time for a wee interview from his schedule.

-Off screen, we’ve sadly lost so many wonderful talents both from the big and wee screen.
+Off-screen, we’ve sadly lost so many wonderful talents both from the big and wee screen.
 I’ll make no reminders here, as we still know and feel their presence through their films and telly.
 It’s made it a difficult Christmas for watching their work, at times its felt easier knowing they may be out of pain and suffering but at times upsetting if it’s felt they went too early.

 Be it from the still to be reviewed Ferris Bueller’s Day Off to the Fast and Furious 7 movie.
-I’ve also watched a lot of films when I’ve joined blogathons.
+I’ve also watched a lot of new and old films when I’ve joined blogathons.
 I’ve revisited a few films such as Charlotte’s Web, Kramer vs Kramer and When Harry met Sally.
-I’ve also watched some fantastic ones, and discovered some hidden unseen gems in the process.
+I’ve also watched some fantastic ones and discovered some hidden unseen gems in the process.
 I loved watching Cary Grant and Deborah Kerr in An Affair to Remember and watched the most unlikely family ever in film – Sean Connery, Dustin Hoffman and Matthew Broderick – in Family Business.